Types of Mattresses

 Air Mattresses

 Air mattresses utilize air instead of coils or foam to provide support and comfort.
-You’ll find air mattresses of varying quality levels, from inexpensive and easily storable for vacation or guests, to high-end models that resemble traditional mattresses.
+You’ll find air mattresses of varying quality levels, from inexpensive and easily storable options for vacation or guests, to high-end models that resemble traditional mattresses.
 The greatest benefit of the air mattress is the level of customization.
 You can easily adjust the inflation levels to zero in on an exact firmness level that best suits your body.

 Example: Serta Raised Air Mattress